 A POLICE WOMAN (Late 20's) comes over.

-POLICE WOMAN

-Miss Camacho could you check out the car and move it to the road.
+POLICE WOMAN Miss Camacho could you check out the car and move it to the road.
 My daughter has your picture on her phone.
 I'm sorry this happened.
 Police Woman walks away then turns back and SLAPS a hand on her holster.

-POLICE WOMAN

-Miss, you need to be ARMED.
+POLICE WOMAN Miss, you need to be ARMED.
 (Hopefully, we remember the word ARMED later when Alena confronts the antagonist) 'Courage' Action lines are used to describe the main story.
-They also describe the effort to attain an objective, involving the character's thought, emotion, and will.
-In other words, action implies the pursuit of a goal.
-Most of a screenplay is the description of the actions and activities of the characters.
-Effective screenwriters think of the actions of the characters and how the audience should see them.
+They also describe an exertion of energy, an effort to achieve some objective, involving the character's thought, emotion, and will.
+In other words, Action implies a purposeful pursuit of an objective.
+The bulk of the screenplay is the description of the Actions and activities of the characters.
+The effective screenwriter thinks of the Actions of the characters and how they should be seen by the audience.
 This is the heart of dramatic writing.
 Note: Drama is anticipation mingled with uncertainty.
 Action reveals character.
-It's not what a character says; but what a character does that is important.
-The old adage "actions speak louder than words" is a general truth.
+It's not so much what a character says; it's what a character does that is important.
+The old adage "actions speak louder than words" is the general truth.
 What matters is not what happens; it is how the character reacts to what is happening.
 You must get into the inner lives of your characters - their joys, torments, secret desires, aspirations, and hidden fears.
-It is the juxtaposition of dialogue and action, very often mismatched, that gives us our clearest picture of the inner world of a character.
-Action #3 - always employ the number symbol (#) when referring to numbered characters - a character's age should be written as numerals, set off by commas, or a trend to enclose in parentheses with just a space right of the name - to minimize any possibility of confusion (and to make the script easier to read), avoid naming two principal characters with the same initial letter (e.g., Bill and Bob) or names that can be easily confused (e.g., Kathy and Cathy) or names that rhyme (e.g., Ted and Ned) - when indicating a sound effect, only one word should appear in ALL CAPS for example, you might write "the SOUND of rocks striking the wall" or "the sound of the ball HITTING the floor." - any word that describes one or more people, such as CROWD, PEOPLE, TEENAGERS, KIDS or ZOMBIES should always be placed in CAPS, as should any key props, and any words that describe important sounds (e.g., GUNSHOT, CRASH, BOOM, CLICK, SWISH, BANG, etc.) Example #3: Action Correct INT.
+It is the juxtaposition of Dialogue and Action, very often mismatched, that gives us our clearest picture of the inner world of a character.
+Action #3 - always employ the number symbol (#) when referring to numbered characters - a character's age should be written as numerals, set off by commas, or a trend to enclose in parentheses with just a space right of the name - to minimize any possibility of confusion (and to make the script easier to read), avoid naming two principal characters with the same initial letter (e.g., Bill and Bob) or names that can be easily confused (e.g., Kathy and Cathy) or names that rhyme (e.g., Ted and Ned) - when indicating a sound effect, only one word should appear in ALL CAPS.
+For example, you might write "the SOUND of rocks striking the wall" or "the sound of the ball HITTING the floor." - any word that describes one or more people, such as CROWD, PEOPLE, TEENAGERS, KIDS or ZOMBIES should always be placed in CAPS, as should any key props, and any words that describe important sounds (e.g., GUNSHOT, CRASH, BOOM, CLICK, SWISH, BANG, etc.) Example #3: Action Correct INT.
 FALCON'S VILLA - CONFERENCE ROOM - DAY PROMOTER #1 (50's) and PROMOTER #2 (70's) with several others sit across a conference table facing Falcon.
 Falcon remote.
 A half empty stadium confronts them on the screen.
 FALCON Observations?

 PROMOTER #1

 (jovial to annoyed)

 People enjoying themselves.
 What's the point?

 The remote sends a laser marking all the men on the screen.

 FALCON

-Where are the women, the families?
+Where's the women, the families?